 Revenue is projected by the State of California to continue to decline for the Commission.
 The vast majority of Commission revenues are generated from tobacco taxes on tobacco products collected by the State of California and distributed to California's 58 counties based on the percentage of live births in each county.
 Tobacco tax revenue has decreased significantly since the passage of Prop 10.
 Revenue declined sharply in 2009-2010 when the federal government imposed higher taxes on tobacco.
 The increased cost of tobacco products encouraged users to quit smoking and/or purchase tobacco products in areas where taxes are not collected.
 Additional regulatory changes were implemented in 2017, including an increased smoking age of 21.
 These changes also included an additional \$2 per pack cigarette tax, though this revenue was not designated to fund County Commissions.
 The State projected there would be a significant decline in tax revenue as a result of the \$2 per pack increase.
-To make First 5 whole for this revenue loss, the State committed to "backfill" revenue.
-The first Proposition 56 backfill payment of approximately \$200,000 was recorded by the Commission at the end of Fiscal Year 2017- 2018.
-The second backfill payment of \$478,727 was received in the fall of 2018.
+To make the county Commissions whole for this revenue loss, the State committed to "backfill" revenue through Prop 56.
+The State continues working to fine-tune projections for Prop 56 revenue, as accurate projections have been to be challenging to produce.